-Dr. D. Scharie Tavcer joined Mount Royal University in 2004 and is now an Associate Professor in the Department of Justice Studies.
-She teaches Introduction to Criminology; Introduction to the Criminal Justice System; Crisis Intervention Strategies; Corrections; Qualitative Research Methods; and Women and Crime:
+Dr. D. Scharie Tavcer joined Mount Royal University in 2004 and is now an Associate Professor in the Department of Economics, Justice, and Policy Studies.
+She teaches Introduction to Criminology; Introduction to the Criminal Justice System; Crisis Intervention Strategies; Criminal Law; Corrections; Qualitative Research Methods; and Women and Crime.

 Dr. Tavcer completed a doctorate in Sociology, major in Criminology in 2007 with the Max Planck Institute for Foreign and International Criminal Law and the Albert-Ludwigs Universität both in Freiburg, Germany; a Masters in European Criminology in 2001 from the Katholieke Universiteit Leuven in Belgium; a Bachelor of Arts major in Psychology in 1997 from the University of Alberta; and a Diploma of Law Enforcement & Security from Grant MacEwan University.

 Dr. Tavcer is also active in the justice community.
-She has served on the Board of Directors with the Elizabeth Fry Society of Calgary and has participated in various capacities with the United Way of Calgary & Area, the Prostitution Awareness & Action Foundation of Edmonton, Shift at AIDS Calgary, Servants Anonymous Society of Calgary and various other organisation which address criminalised women.
+She has served on the Board of Directors with the Elizabeth Fry Society of Calgary and has participated in various capacities with the United Way of Calgary & Area, the Prostitution Awareness & Action Foundation of Edmonton, Shift at AIDS Calgary, Servants Anonymous Society of Calgary, the Calgary Women’s Emergency Shelter, and various other organizations.